-Thus, in a medical examiner or coroner system, it is important that the law mandate cooperation between the police and these entities, as well as provide coroners/medical examiners (and their designees) certain powers to investigate.
-The law should define the roles of law enforcement and the coroner/medical examiner with regard to the death scene.
+In a medical examiner or coroner system, the law should define the roles of law enforcement and the coroner/medical examiner with regard to the death scene.
 Law enforcement should have jurisdiction over the crime scene; while the coroner/medical examiner (or their designee) should have jurisdiction over the body itself.
-In coroner and medical examiner systems, the law should, at a minimum: 1) require the police to give timely notice of a death to the coroner/medical examiner,54 and 2) make clear that the coroner/medical examiner (or their designee) has the unquestioned authority to enter crime scenes secured by law enforcement for purposes of their death investigation.55 The law should also specify that the body of the decedent shall not be disturbed unless the medical examiner/coroner (or their designee) gives permission to do so56, and permit the medical examiner/coroner to take pictures and other evidence relevant to the body.
+In coroner and medical examiner systems, the law should, at a minimum: 1) require the police to give timely notice of a death to the coroner/medical examiner, 51 and 2) make clear that the coroner/medical examiner (or their designee) has the unquestioned authority to enter crime scenes secured by law enforcement for purposes of their death investigation.
+52 The law should also specify that the body of the decedent shall not be disturbed unless the medical examiner/coroner (or their designee) gives permission to do so53, and permit the medical examiner/coroner to take pictures and other evidence relevant to the body.
 Because both the coroner/medical examiner (or their designee) and the police may both collect evidence at the death scene, there should be a duty between these entities to share relevant evidence.
+For example, the New Zealand Coroners Act requires the Commissioner of Police to "cause to be made all investigations . . . directed by the responsible coroner."
+54

 In addition, medical examiners and coroners should have subpoena power in defined circumstances, including the power to subpoena medical records and other relevant information from healthcare workers, and the power to administer oaths and take affidavits.
-These powers are inherent in the common law power of coroners and the judicial powers of magistrates, and should also be afforded to medical examiners, as this helps provide the coroner/medical examiner a complete picture of the circumstances surrounding the death.57
+These powers are inherent in the common law power of coroners and the judicial powers of magistrates, and should also be afforded to medical examiners, as this helps provide the coroner/medical examiner a complete picture of the circumstances surrounding the death.55